panhypersebastos/winter_predictor/README.md

 * input.csv: _contains the list of countries where the analysis is to be conducted_

 ## (5) To do list:
 * Latest stand: era5T.py.
+Work on the download API funtion getFile: merge two nc files into one.
-Work on the download API funtion getFiles. z70hPa worked.
-Try year 2021-04 to see what is the lasted month available.
-If OK, then go with other variables, ci, etc.
+* Work on the download API funtion getFiles.
+On 2021-05-06, loading 2021-04z70hPa worked.
+Now go on with other variables, ci, etc. Check [this link](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels-monthly-means?tab=form) also.

 * Adapt, improve and update the data feeds for ERA-5 (instead of ERA-interim) and GHCN.
 * Seek for an alternative re-analysis dataset with an shorter prodcution latency as ERA-5
 * Go beyond linear regressions and involve more advanced machine learning method for prediction.